 Lettuce can be harvested from the garden from late spring to the late fall, and sometimes (given a bit of protection) all winter.
 The high protein chlorophyll in the dark-green leaves is highly nutritious.
 Salads are not complete without these leafy greens.
-Follow along with this handy how to grow lettuce from seed guide and grow fresh salad leaves all season long.
+Read more below on how to grow lettuce from seed.

 Season & Zone

 Exposure: Full sun to partial shade

 Lettuce grows best in cool weather in the spring and fall, but it can be grown in the summer, and all winter long in milder regions.
 Sow short rows every 2-3 weeks following the last average frost date for a continual harvest.
 Using a cloche, cold frame, or greenhouse over mid-late summer plantings can extend the harvest period right into winter.
 Optimal soil temperature for germination: 10-22°C (50-72°F).
 Seeds should sprout in 7-15 days, depending on conditions.
 Lettuce seeds don’t sprout easily when the soil temperature is over 22°C (72°F) in summer.
 Get around this by sprouting them indoors in a cool area, or pre-sprout by sprinkling seeds on a damp paper towel and placing it in a plastic bag in the fridge for a few days.
 In hot weather most lettuce goes to seed rapidly, so have new plantings ready to go, and watch for "good resistance to bolting" in the product description.